Back to The Equimeta Deal Room

 Equimeta Deal Room

 Buying or selling a $5,000–$150,000 horse from someone you have never met should not run on a wire transfer and a handshake.
-Equimeta collects payment through Stripe, holds the funds during the inspection window, and releases to the seller only when the buyer confirms the horse arrived as agreed.
+Equimeta runs the workflow — agreement, document signing, payment, document exchange — in one shared record.
+Buyer pays the seller through Stripe inside the Deal Room; both sides see every milestone on the same record.

 • Seller contact details protected until payment confirmed